ChickenProp/chickenprop.github.com/_posts/2020-04-28-chris-masterjohn-on-coronavirus-part-2.md

 Anyway.
 Based on all this, Chris now recommends aiming for a specific level of vitamin D in the bloodstream: 30 ng/mL.
 He thinks the ideal is to test your levels every 2-4 weeks, but the [home testing kit](https://www.grassrootshealth.net/project/daction/) he links to seems to cost $65/test plus shipping, and he hasn't convinced me it's worth that much.
 Failing that, he recommends supplementing 1000 IU/day.

 (I also note that, by recommending against both supplementation and deficiency, Chris was always implicitly predicting a U-shaped curve - just with the inflection point at a lower level.
 By comparison, different institutions generally recommend daily intakes around [600 IU/day](https://en.wikipedia.org/wiki/Vitamin_D#Recommended_levels).
 So supplementing 1000 IU, on top of whatever you get from food and sunlight, seems like give-or-take doubling his previous recommendation.)

+**Update May 8th 2020:** Chris has now also written about [the second study](https://chrismasterjohnphd.com/covid-19/the-second-study-on-vitamin-d-and-covid-19-is-now-out) as well as [two others](https://chrismasterjohnphd.com/covid-19/two-new-vitamin-d-studies) that don't change his recommendation.
+We now have a little data about patients with high vitamin D levels - not enough to draw strong conclusions, but at least one of them did have a severe case.
+He says these studies make the link between vitamin D and severity seem to be more robust but weaker - that is, he's more confident that there is a link, but the link seems less strong than previously.

 ### Limit: Calcium